Hiring and Paying an Independent Contractor

 If the independent contractor is organized as a business, you should do a check with the Better Business Bureau to make sure no complaints have been filed against this business.

 Don't forget the tried-and-true web search, including reviews of the business.

 Paying an independent contractor is pretty simple.
 You can pay by the hour or by the job.
-In most situations, no income tax is withheld, no FICA taxes (Social Security and Medicare) need to be withheld, and no other employment taxes must be paid.
+In most situations, you don't have to withhold income taxes or Social Security/Medicare taxes from independent contractor income.
+You don't have to pay unemployment taxes on independent contractors.

-For each independent contractor you paid $600 or more during the year, you must report the total amount paid on Form 1099-MISC and give a copy of this form to the contractor for his/her income taxes.
+For each independent contractor you paid $600 or more during the year, you must report the total amount paid on Form 1099-NEC, beginning with the 2020 tax year.

 In most circumstances, you do not need to withhold income taxes from the payments you make to independent contractors.
 But there are some exceptions:

 You as a business owner and payer must withhold taxes on payments to an independent contractor if you receive a backup withholding notice from the IRS.
 Usually the IRS will send this notice if the taxpayer identification number (Social Security Number, Employer ID Number, or Individual Taxpayer ID Number) of the independent contractor is incorrect or missing.

 You don't have to do anything until you receive the backup withholding notice from the IRS.
 Then follow the specific instructions on the notice and begin withholding income taxes from the independent contractor immediately at the backup withholding rate of 24%.